matter-labs/zksync-web-era-docs/docs/dev/communication-with-l1.md

 ## Bridging native tokens to and from Ethereum

-Besides being responsible for block processing, the main zkSync contract also serves as the canonical bridge, which should be the detault for all deposits/withdrawals of native tokens.
+Besides being responsible for block processing, the main zkSync contract also serves as the canonical bridge, which should be the default for all deposits/withdrawals of native tokens.

 ### SDK

-All of the following methods are already supported in a convenient way in our [JavaScript SDK](../api/js).
+All of the following methods are already supported conveniently in our [JavaScript SDK](../api/js).

 ### Bridging ETH to zkSync